Please wait. Due to its content this page might take a while to load...

 4k resolution: up to 80-120.000 kbit

-If you are interested in playing in uncompressed formats please keep in mind that those codecs preserve the best possible image quality but also lead to very large files.
+If you are interested in playing uncompressed formats please keep in mind that those codecs which preserve the best possible image quality also lead to very large files.
 They draw plenty of performance during playback.
 We recommend to use uncompressed formats with SSD drives.

 Alternative to uncompressed video formats, there is the possibility to playback image sequences in Pandoras Box.
-You choose between compressed and uncompressed image formats.
+You have the choice between compressed and uncompressed image formats.
 Depending on the image format you can save performance during playback, hence play larger or more files than possible with uncompressed videos.
 In addition, you can achieve a much higher quality compared to compressed video formats.
-To render image sequences you can also download the coolux codec (PC and Mac version).
+The chapter Encoding and Transcoding shows examples how to render image sequences.